shavidze/datalog-js/README.md

     If variable exists in context:
         Get bound value from context
         Return matchPart(bound value, triplePart, context)
-    Add variable to context with value as triplePart Return updated context
+    Return updated context with variable bound to triplePart

 Function querySingle(pattern, db, context):
-    Initialize results as empty list
+    Get relevant triples for pattern from db
-    For each triple in db:
+    For each triple:
-        MatchedContext = matchPattern(pattern, triple, context)
+        Match context using matchPattern(pattern, triple, context)
-        If MatchedContext is not null:
-            Add MatchedContext to results
+    Filter out null contexts
-    Return results
+    Return matched contexts

 Function queryWhere(patterns, db):
     Initialize contexts as a list with an empty object